opsit-io/opsit-explang-docs/docs/explang-lisp.md

 From the previous example we see that when a function contains several expressions the return value of the function is the value of the last expression in the function.
-Previous expressions are evaluated and they value is discarded.
+Previous expressions are evaluated and their value is discarded.

 If you want to return value from function without reaching the last expression use the `return` operator.